 It's important to comply with the requirements listed above.
 If you miss the Jan.
-10 deadline, you will be ineligible to apply for a 2023 swan permit unless you:
+8 deadline, you will be ineligible to apply for a 2024 tundra swan permit unless you:

 - Get the head of your harvested swan examined at a Division office

 - Complete and submit a late harvest survey

-- Pay a \$50 late fee
+- Pav a \$50 late fee

-If you did not harvest a swan, you would only be required to complete the last two items before applying for your 2023 swan permit.
+If you did not harvest a tundra swan, you would only be required to complete the last two items before applying for a 2024 tundra swan permit.